No One Is Talking About This: Development and publication

-The book is in two parts.
-It follows an unnamed protagonist's interactions with a virtual platform called "the portal” and uses stream of consciousness and other modernist, poetic, and experimental techniques.
-Its first half does not have a traditional plot.
-In Harper's, the critic Christian Lorentzen referred to the novel's style as "virtual realism."
-The second half, which Lockwood said is autofictional, presents a family tragedy and explores concepts of grief, perception, consciousness, and permanence.

 Reception

-The novel was released to acclaim and spawned numerous critical and cultural discussions.
-It was one of the most widely reviewed English-language books of 2021, according to review aggregator Book Marks.
+Comparisons and influence

 Writing for The New York Review of Books, Clair Wills praised the novel as "an arch descendant of Austen's socio-literary style — a novel of observation, crossed with a memoir of a family crisis, and written as a prose poem, steeped in metaphor."
-In The Seattle Times Emma Levy compared its structure and narrative style to William Faulkner's The Sound and the Fury, while Molly Young of New York magazine drew parallels to Vladimir Nabokov, "less in style than in attitude, one of extraordinary receptivity to the gifts, sorrows, and bloopers of existence."
+In The Seattle Times Emma Levy compared its structure and narrative style to William Faulkner's The Sound and the Fury, while Molly Young of New York drew parallels to Vladimir Nabokov, "less in style than in attitude, one of extraordinary receptivity to the gifts, sorrows, and bloopers of existence."

 "Lockwood has set out to portray not merely a mind through language, as Joyce did," wrote Alexandra Schwartz of The New Yorker, "but what she calls 'the mind,' the molting collective consciousness that has melded with her protagonist's singular one."
-For The Chicago Tribune, John Warner observed: “She has made a novel out of life, just as Joyce did over a century ago,” likening the book favorably to Ulysses.
+For the Chicago Tribune, John Warner observed: "She has made a novel out of life, just as Joyce did over a century ago," likening the book favorably to Ulysses.

 In a mixed review for the Los Angeles Times, Hillary Kelly wrote that No One Is Talking About This is "either a work of genius or an exasperating endurance trial," comparing it to the novels of Virginia Woolf: "The Waves is masterful, but there's a reason we read Mrs. Dalloway far more."
 Lockwood's book itself makes direct reference to Woolf's To the Lighthouse, with which it shares a number of aesthetic and ontological concerns.

+NPR's Heller McAlpin called it "a tour de force that recalls Joan Didion's ...
+Slouching Towards Bethlehem."